 Do you focus on sculling or sweep?

-DUBC prides itself on the ability of its athletes to be able to scull and sweep at a good level.
+Sweeping is the main focus but DUBC prides itself on the ability of its athletes to be able to scull and sweep at a good level.
 We therefore run sculling and sweep alongside each other.
-For example, at BUCS Head in 2020 our Championship Men’s Quad won a gold medal in the morning before coming fourth in the Championship Eight in the afternoon.
+For example, at BUCS Regatta in 2024 our Championship Men’s Quad won a bronze medal two days after winning another Bronze in the Championship Eights.

 Do the Men’s and Women’s squads train together?

-Our Men’s and Women’s squad train on the same programme and the same sessions.
-The only exception is that weights on a Wednesday is split into the squads.
+Our Men’s and Women’s squad train on the same programme and complete the same sessions all year round.
 We also have integrated socials so we are a very tight-knit squad.